 Title 49 CFR, Department of Transportation Hazardous Material Regulations Part 172.101, governs the transportation, packing, and labeling of ammunition.
 It is best not to travel with ammunition but rather to purchase it at your destination.
 However, if ammunition must be transported, travel with only the amount needed for the sporting or hunting event.

 Firearms carried as part of any survival gear, kit, or equipment are subject to the same requirements stated above.
-However, flare guns, canisters, cartridges, or other types of signaling devices are not considered firearms and are regulated by Department of Transportation Title 49 CFR Hazardous Material Regulations.
+However, flare guns, canisters, cartridges, or other types of signaling devices are not considered firearms and are regulated by Department of Transportation Hazardous Material Regulations.

 Canada and Mexico are specifically listed above, but other countries will not allow you to enter with a firearm even if you are only traveling through the country on the way to your final destination.
 If you plan to take your firearms or ammunition to another country, you should contact officials at that country's embassy or consulate to learn about its regulations.

-Any firearm purchased outside of the United States that has not been registered by the owner MUST NOT BE IMPORTED INTO THE UNITED STATES until the proper ATF import permit ( ATF Form 6) has been obtained.
-For further information about importing any firearm, contact the Bureau of Alcohol, Tobacco, Firearms and Explosives, U.S. Department of Justice, Washington, D.C.
-20226; or call 202/927-8320.
+Any firearm purchased outside of the United States that has not been registered by the owner MUST NOT BE IMPORTED INTO THE UNITED STATES until the proper paperwork has been completed.
+For further information about importing any firearm, contact the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Foreign nationals living and working in the United States must be aware of the ATF requirements and comply accordingly.
 Any foreign national visiting, or for whatever reason only in the U.S. temporarily, must comply.
-The process for aliens bringing firearms into the United States is outlined below and in the supporting links.
+Visit the U.S. CBP website for more information .